miguelzapaton/ehn-dcc-schema-json-validator/README.md

 ## Idea

-Instead of using different mechanisms for validating the structure, taxonomy ("ValueSets") and business rules of DGC JSON Data a *standardized* JSON Schema validation mechanism is leveraged for an integral pre-check.
+Instead of using different mechanisms for validating the structure and taxonomy ("ValueSets") references of DGC JSON Data a *standardized* JSON Schema validation mechanism is leveraged for an integral pre-check.

-During the DGC issuance workflow passing this pre-check could be a mandatory assertion for further processing.
+During the DGC issuance workflow passing this pre-check could be a mandatory assertion for the further processing (encoding, etc.).

 During the DGC verification workflow a successful pre-check could be required for the further application of the business rule logic.